JieruiLin/JieruiLin.github.io/_pages/about.md

 News
 ======

 * Our recent paper ***Fighting Copycat Agents in Behavioral Cloning from Multiple Observations*** is accepted to NeurIPS 2020.
 Paper and code will be public soon!

+* I graduated from UC Berkeley with Highest Honors in Applied Mathematics, Honors in Computer Science and Highest Distinction in General Scholarship.

 Projects
 ======